Welcome to The Community Guide! Let us know what you think of the website by completing this quick survey.

-The Community Preventive Services Task Force (Task Force) uses the terms below to describe its findings.
+The Community Preventive Services Task Force (CPSTF) uses the terms below to describe its findings.

 The systematic review of available studies provides strong or sufficient evidence that the intervention is effective.